 Rosemary Oil vs. Minoxidil

-In a comparative clinical trial, the topical application of Rosemary Oil was found to be just as effective as Minoxidil in treating androgenetic alopecia (male or female pattern baldness) (see study).
+In a comparative clinical trial, the topical application of Rosemary Oil was found to be just as effective as Minoxidil (the most common hair loss treatment) in treating androgenetic alopecia (male or female pattern baldness) (see study).
 Minoxidil is usually considered the go-to drug for treating hair loss.
 However, the topical use of Minoxidil is associated with a wide range of unwanted and dangerous side-effects.
 Rosemary Oil, only when ingested, is associated with side-effects.
 For the treatment of hair loss, Rosemary Oil is not ingested but simply used topically.

 How to use Rosemary Oil?

-Add 3 drops of Rosemary Oil to 15 drops of Almond Oil or Coconut Oil and apply it to the scalp daily.
+Add 3 drops of Rosemary Oil to 15 drops of Almond Oil, Coconut Oil or Pumpkin Seed Oil and apply it to the scalp daily.
 Continue this for 3-6 months.

 For more information, click here to get in touch with me.